What is a Decison Tree?

 How to Make a Decision Tree

-SmartDraw's automated formatting makes it easy to create a decision tree, and hundreds of other diagrams, in minutes.
+SmartDraw's intelligent formatting makes it easy to create a decision tree, and hundreds of other diagrams, in minutes.

 You'll want to start with a decision tree template then add decisions and unknowns by clicking simple commands in the SmartPanel.
-SmartDraw builds your diagram for you, connecting decisions and nodes automatically.
+SmartDraw builds your diagram for you, connecting decisions and nodes intelligently.

 Change the layout of your decision tree with just one click.